Table of Contents:

 Don’t hesitate to sign up for brand newsletters: they regularly send exclusive promo codes to their subscribers, sometimes on models perfect for beginners.

 The ultimate trap to avoid?
 Buying an oversized machine on the pretext that it "might be useful later."
-Stay focused on your current needs; you'll have plenty of time to upgrade when your skills improve.
+Stay focused on your current needs; you'll have plenty of time to upgrade as your skills improve.

 Progress quickly in sewing